ever-co/ever-gauzy/README.md

 ## Contribute

 -   Please give us :star: on Github, it **helps**!
--   You are more than welcome to submit feature requests
+-   You are more than welcome to submit feature requests in the [separate repo](https://github.com/ever-co/feature-requests/issues)
 -   Pull requests are always welcome!
 Please base pull requests against the _develop_ branch and follow the [contributing guide](.github/CONTRIBUTING.md).

 ## Contributors